 Unfortunately the opening up of borrowing in SMSF has seen an increase in the activity of "property advisers" who are using SMSF as a dumping ground for unsaleable properties.

-In the mean time we recommend caution if you are approached by one of these schemes.
+We recommend caution if you are approached by one of these schemes.